 Using the Metabo HPT CJ36DAQ4 with the Multivolt AC/DC Adaptor

 There are two things we all worry about when buying cordless tools.
 The first is, “will my cordless tool be as powerful as a corded tool?”
 I quit worrying about that years ago.
 The answer is a resounding Yes.
-When you buy from top-tier manufactures, cordless tools will often be more powerful than the corded model.
+When you buy from top-tier manufacturers, cordless tools will often be more powerful than the corded model.

-The other question on everyone’s mind is “will I run out of battery power?”
+The other question on everyone’s mind is “Will I run out of battery power?”
 Metabo HPT users don’t have to worry about that with their 36V Multivolt line of tools.
 The 36V Metabo HPT AC/DC Adapter is an optional accessory that works on any Metabo HPT 36V Multivolt tools.
 Snap the “battery” end on the tool and plug the other end into the wall.
 With a 21-foot cable, you probably won’t even need an extension cord.

 Controls and Functions

 The Metabo HPT CJ36DAQ4 Cordless Jigsaw has an easy-to-use one-handed blade change mechanism.
 The orbital action has four settings—from Off to very aggressive for the fastest cutting.
 There is a lock-on button that locks the tool on while running.
 I found this perfect for mounting it under a table and using it as a portable bandsaw/scrollsaw.